Recreational and Music Therapies

 Community outings are big part of recreational therapy.
 While these outings are fun, they also provide a great opportunity to develop mobility, social skills, decision-making and safety awareness.
 What’s more, getting outside and experiencing community parks and play areas makes the journey home that much smoother.

-At The Children’s Institute, we have first hand experience in the power of musical therapy.
+At The Children’s Institute, we have first hand experience in the power of music therapy.
 And through it, we’ve seen patients achieve remarkable personal growth and enhance their ability to reach their goals.

 Here, music therapy provides patients with wonderfully creative and progressive opportunities, such as songwriting, adaptive music lessons, therapeutic singing and instrument play, as well as music improvisation.